-DLG, which was listed on the London Stock Exchange in 2012 after being divested from RBS in July 2012, is one of the UK's largest personal lines property and casualty (P&C) insurers, with top tier positions in personal motor and home by in-force policies (IFP).
+DLG, which was listed on the London Stock Exchange in 2012 after being divested from RBS in July 2012, is one of the UK's largest personal lines P&C insurers, with top tier positions in personal motor and home by in-force policies (IFP).

-The Group underwrites around £3.2 billion of gross written premiums (GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners.
+The Group underwrites around £3.1 billion of gross written premiums (2022 GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners.

-The Group has four core classes of business in the UK P&C insurance market: personal motor (representing 49.2% of premiums for the YE2021), commercial (20.6%), home (18.2%), and rescue & other personal lines (12.0%), which sells insurance solely to small and medium-sized enterprise (SME) businesses.
+The Group has four core classes of business in the UK P&C insurance market: personal motor (representing 46% of GWP in 2022), commercial (24%), home (17%), rescue & other personal lines (9%) and exited rescue & other personal lines (4%).
+DLG's commercial business is focussed solely on small and medium-sized enterprise (SME) businesses.